How To Create Great Music Using Fingerpicking Patterns On Guitar

 Creative Fingerpicking Guitar Etude

-I could write pages upon pages with hundreds of examples on each of the 3 fingerpicking approaches we have touched on here.
-However that is not the point of this lesson.
-What I do want you to see is the potential of what just a handful of fingerpicking patterns can bring to a single chord progression, and that it’s not how many fingerpicking patterns you know, or how great your technique is, but how well you can apply all this stuff to create actual music!
+What I want you to see here is the potential of what just a handful of fingerpicking patterns can bring to a single chord progression, and that it’s not how many fingerpicking patterns you know, or how great your technique is, but how well you can apply all this stuff to create actual music!

 Learn how to truly master your fingerpicking on guitar once and for all, and gain the freedom to play whatever you want.